Transylvanian campaign into Poland (1657): Campaign

-In the beginning of the campaign during new years, Rákóczi wanted to besiege L'vov (modern day Lviv), but he lacked both the necessary equipment and experience for extensive siege operations, which would be needed for a siege of the city.
+In the beginning of the campaign during new years, Rákóczi wanted to besiege Lviv, but he lacked both the necessary equipment and experience for extensive siege operations, which would be needed for a siege of the city.
 When Rákóczi received a signal for help from Paul Würtz in Krakow, which had already been besieged by Lubormirski for five months, he decided to march towards the city instead.
 Not wishing to engage in a battle with the Transylvanians, Lubomirski lifted his siege and retreated towards the north-east, after this, Rákóczi relieved the Swedish garrison. following along the Vistula river.
 Rákóczi followed the Polish army, until he linked up with the Swedish army in the area around Sandomierz on 11 April.

 After taking control over central Poland, the allied armies marched against Lithuania.
 King Charles chose Węgrów, which was also a Protestant centre in Poland, as his headquarters.
 When the allies arrived there, they were met with reinforcements from the Swedish army led by General Jacob Kasimir De la Gardie and a German force of 3,000 led by Georg von Waldeck.
 While in the city, the allies received news of a forced crossing of the Bug River by the Commonwealth troops and their advance towards Brest.
 After deliberating, the allied commanders decided to give chase.
 Their plan was to annihilate the 12,000 strong Polish army led by the Hetmans Sapieha and Stanislaw Potocki.